-Panel, Windows Forms (Create Group of Controls)This article describes ways to use Panel in Windows Forms.
-Panel organizes controls in a group.
+Panel, Windows Forms (Create Group of Controls)Use Panel in Windows Forms to organize controls in a group.

 creates a group of controls.
 This control provides a simple frame for putting sub-controls inside.
 These sub-controls include buttons and text boxes.
 It further provides an optional border and ways to change its visibility.